dsi-clinic/2024-winter-rafi-poultry-cafos/README.md

 python3 rule_base_filtering.py /path/to/geojson/file
 ```
 In this case, the `/path/to/geojson/file` should be `output/nc_predictions.geojson`
-The file will generate and save the filtered version of predictions in `output/final_data.geojson`
+The file will generate and save the filtered version of predictions in `output/final_data_nc.geojson`

 Note on step 3: currently we are not running the Google Earth API because it takes a very long time to run it on the entire North Carolina.
 If you would like to do it, you can give the `main()` function an argument of `True`.
 You should then download the [JSON file](https://drive.google.com/drive/folders/1DSmn-vF4FXlxHlVbKwSWJY7eXqOJaC2w?usp=drive_link) for authenticating to Google Earth Engine and save it in the root directory of the repository as `private-key.json`.
 It will have a name something like `rafi-usa-<id_string>.json` in Google Drive.
+Also, spatial data files must be downloaded from [here](https://drive.google.com/drive/u/1/folders/1bbgJTW_s_rVT3LhGZlAOOIREoBlDtR0J) and added to the folder `data/geojson_to_filter_out`.

 ### Step 4(Optional): Visualizing the filtering